UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 sh 4.1_select_bed_or_region_phasing.sh -i <path_to_input_folder> -p <path_to_PSV_bed_file>
 ```

 * path_to_input_folder = path to input folder.
 Within this folder, specific samplefolders should exist (sample names starting with 'SMA' or 'HG').
-Within each samplefolder, bam_files_haplotagged/, bam_files_haplotagged_split/, clair3/, sniffles2/ and vcf/ folders should be present.
+Within each samplefolder, bam_files_haplotagged/, bam_files_haplotagged_split/, clair3/, sniffles2/ and vcf/ folders should be present (i.e. the output of HapSMA).
 * path_to_PSV_bed_file = path to a bed file containing PSV positions.
 See 'PSV_SMN1_minus_PSV8_liftover_hg19_to_T2T_CHM13.bed' in the <repo_folder>/datafiles folder.

-The unselected files will be moved into: input_dir/phasing_not_selected/
+The unselected files will be moved into: {input_dir}/phasing_not_selected/
 The user can keep this folder or remove it if desired.

 ### 4.2) 4.2_vcf_parse_merge_depth.sh